Leeds Date Ideas

-There are so many things to do in Leeds for couples, Leeds city is always buzzing – everywhere you turn there’s something going on.
-There is an endless list of fun things to do in Leeds.
-If you are tired of the usual sightseeing recommendations?
-Then this created by Clayton Hotel Leeds is the list is for you!
-Here are our suggestions for unique things to do as a couple in Leeds:
+There are so many things to do in Leeds for couples, Leeds city is always buzzing, everywhere you turn there’s something going on.
+If you are tired of the usual sightseeing recommendations, then this guide is for you!
+See Clayton Hotel Leeds suggestions for fun date ideas in Leeds & unique things to do as a couple in the city.

 Catch a film and eat some amazing pizza at Everyman Cinema.
 Here you can swap soft drinks and bad quality hotdogs for a nice glass of red and a slice of freshly made pizza – served right to your seat.

 They show a wide array of mainstream, independent and classic films along with special events, launches and a calendar of live satellite broadcasts.
 There is something for everyone at Everyman.
-It is on the top of this list for romantic things to do in Leeds.
+It is on the top of this list for couples activities in Leeds.